 4. Boilerplate Marketing & Company Information

-What may seem like a no-brainer, but is often overlooked in creating master content, is high-level company information.
+What may seem like a no-brainer, but is often overlooked in creating reference content, is high-level company information.
 Regardless of if you and your sales team can find this information on your company’s website, our recommendation is to include this in your central library to have that single source of the truth.

 Questions for company leadership, demographics, addresses, and financials will help to find those answers quickly and easily for your next response with a comprehensive “Company Information” section.